-Statistics Random Data
+Statistics Random Data And Numerical Data

-This chapter is about statistics random data and numerical data.
+This Statistics chapter is about random data and numerical data.

 a branch of mathematics dealing with the collection, analysis, interpretation and presentation of masses of numerical data